\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Examples and further applications

 \section{Examples and further applications}

-This section is devoted to present examples of Mori dream spaces whose canonical 1-covering, in a case, admits a neat embedding in its canonical ambient toric variety, as it is still a MDS, and, in the other case, does not admit a neat embedding in a toric variety, as it is no more a MDS.
-We will start with an evidence of the first kind, by revising an example of a MDS already studied by Hausen and Keicher in \cite[Ex.~2.1]{MDSpackage}.
-Then we will exhibit an interesting evidence of the second kind, given by Enriques surfaces which are Mori dream spaces.
+This section is devoted to present examples of Mori dream spaces and their canonical 1-covering.
+The first example considers a MDS whose canonical 1-covering admits a neat embedding in its canonical ambient toric variety, but unfortunately we are not able to conclude if it is the universal 1-covering, as hypotheses of Theorem~\ref{thm:WeakLefschetz} are not completely satisfied.
+On the contrary the second example presents a MDS whose canonical 1-covering admits a neat embedding in its canonical ambient toric variety and it is also the universal 1-covering, as obtained by checking hypotheses of Theorem~\ref{thm:WeakLefschetz}.
+Finally, the third example presents a class of Mori Dream surfaces, namely those particular Enriques surfaces which are MDS, whose canonical 1-covering does not even admit a neat embedding in a toric variety, as it is no more a MDS.